YahuiSun/PSIA-to-identify-subnetworks/README.md

 This repository contains the MATLAB coding of the PSIA algorithm, which is used to identify subnetworks in drug similarity network.

-To contact me, email to syhhit@gmail.com  Thx. -Yahui
+For any issues, please feel free to email me, syhhit@gmail.com   -Yahui